How to Make “Who Hash” from The Grinch

 Instructions

-• Pour the broth over the brisket so that it is completely covered.
-Bring to a rolling bubble then cover and transfer to the preheated oven.
-Cook until the internal temperature of the corned beef reaches at least 145°F to 150°F* – or about 45-60 minutes.
+- Pour the broth over the brisket so that it is completely covered.
+Bring to a rolling boil, then cover and transfer to the preheated oven.
+Cook until the internal temperature of the corned beef reaches at least 145°F to 150°F—about 45-60 minutes.

-• Add the cheese, whole grain mustard and cayenne pepper to the sauce.
+- Add the cheese, whole grain mustard, and cayenne pepper to the sauce.
 Stir until the cheese has melted completely and the sauce has thickened, about 15-20 minutes.
-Reduce the temp to low and keep warm while preparing the rest of the ingredients.
+Reduce the temperature to low and keep warm while preparing the rest of the ingredients.
 Stir occasionally.

-• Change the oven temp to the recommended cooking temperature on the hash brown package (usually 425°F or 450°F).
-Grease a casserole dish with cooking spray then arrange the hash browns in an even layer.
-Bake the hash browns according to the instructions on the packaging, but cook for about 5 minutes less than recommended.
+- Change the oven temperature to the recommended cooking temperature on the tater tots package (usually 425°F or 450°F).
+Grease a casserole dish with cooking spray, then arrange the tater tots in an even layer.
+Bake the tater tots according to the instructions on the packaging, but cook for about 5 minutes less than recommended.

-• Drizzle the rest of the cheese sauce on top of the cooked Who Hash after it has finished baking.
-Sprinkle on green onion from edge to edge.
-Serve right away from the casserole dish or spoon into cleaned cans for a Grinch-style dining experience.
-Add more green onions as topping as desired.
+- Drizzle the rest of the cheese sauce on top of the cooked Who Hash after it has finished baking.
+Sprinkle on green onions from edge to edge.
+Serve right away from the casserole dish, or spoon into cleaned cans for a Grinch-style dining experience.
+Add more green onions as desired.
 Enjoy!
 Oh Merry Merry!